hantsy/vertx-sandbox/docs/rest.md

 # Building RESTful APIs with Eclipse Vertx

-In this post, we will explore the Eclipse Vertx  and build a simple blog RESTful API with Eclipse Vertx and reactive Postgres Client.
+In this post, we will explore how to build a simple RESTful example application with Eclipse Vertx and reactive Postgres Client.

-Unlike other frameworks in which reactive is an addition to the existing features, Eclipse Vertx is born for reactive applications,  read [the introduction guide](https://vertx.io/introduction-to-vertx-and-reactive/) to get know the reactive support in Vertx .
+Unlike other frameworks in which *reactive* is an addition to the existing features, Eclipse Vertx is born for *reactive applications*,  read [the official introduction guide](https://vertx.io/introduction-to-vertx-and-reactive/) to get know the reactive support in Vertx .

- Similar to the Spring Boot starter page,  Eclipse Vertx also provides a scaffold page to generate the project skeleton for you.
+Similar to the [Spring Boot intializr](https://start.spring.io),  Eclipse Vertx also provides a scaffold tool to generate the project skeleton for you.

-Open your browser, go to [Vertx Starter](https://start.vertx.io/).
-In the **Dependencies** field, select *Vertx Web*, *Reactive  PostgreSQL Client*, and optionally expand the **Advance options** and select the latest Java version(at the moment it is **16**).
+Open your browser, navigate to the [Vertx Starter page](https://start.vertx.io/).
+In the **Dependencies** field, select *Vertx Web*, *Reactive  PostgreSQL Client*, and optionally expand the **Advance options** and select the *latest Java version*(at the moment it is **16**).

 ![Vertx starter](./starter.png)